Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 HOW ARE PICTURES TO BE HUNG IN THIS EXHIBITION?

-Artists are provided with everything they need to hang their art from boards or picture rails as shown below.
-This is on loan for the exhibition and is returned.
-Exhibitors cannot and must not use screws, nails, staple guns, glue, blue-tac or any destructive fixing systems on the walls or exhibition boards.
+The organiser provide the artistst with everything they need to hang their art from the boards or the picture rails as shown below..
+This is on loan for the exhibition and is returned at the end.
+Exhibitors cannot and must not use screws, nails, staple guns, glue or any destructive fixing systems on the walls or exhibition boards.

 • FRAMED ART MUST HAVE STRONG AND ATTRACTIVE FRAMES with fixings and tape at the back to stop the glass or picture falling out.
-Shoddy, unmatched frames detract from your art and reduce its sale price significantly.
+Shoddy, unmatched frames detract from your art and all art and will reduce its sale price significantly.
 Nice frames are available from local retailers or on-line (advice available)

-• ART MUST HAVE D-RINGS AND/OR HANGING STRINGS ON THE BACK (as pictured below).
+• ART MUST HAVE HANGING STRINGS OR LOOPS, BRACKETS, ETC ON THE BACK (as pictured below).
 The hanging string or D-Ring(s) should be situated no more than a quarter of the way down the back of the frame, so that the picture can hang flat and vertical against the wall.
 You can buy D-Rings and strong cord, hanging wire or nylon from a hardware shop or Amazon.

 dring01jpgdring02jpgdring5jpgdring4jpgdring3jpg